-6 The Authority's proposed decision as to the level of penalty
+6 The Authority's decision as to the level of penalty

-- 6.1 Taking all of the above into account, the Authority proposes to impose a financial penalty on InterGen.
-This will consist either of the Penalty Option or the Penalty in light of Redress Option.
-The Authority will decide in its Final Penalty Notice as between these two options. - 6.2 The Authority considers the proposed penalties in either of the two options to be reasonable in all the circumstances of the case.
-In reaching this decision the Authority has taken into account the following: - (a) InterGen's failure to achieve the CESP target was a very serious contravention of a major environmental programme; - (b) the extent of the initial shortfall in delivery of carbon reduction measures by InterGen; - (c) InterGen has made a significant financial gain from the breach; - (d) InterGen mitigated some consumer harm associated with its breach, albeit to date there is still a shortfall against the original target; - (e) the level of consumer detriment is high and on-going; - (f) InterGen has one aggravating factor: (see paragraphs 5.17 5.22); - (g) InterGen has a mitigating factor that applies (see paragraphs 5.37) and several mitigating factors partially apply: (see paragraphs 5.26-31, 5.32-5.33 and 5.39-5.42); and - (h) InterGen has agreed to settle this investigation.
+- 6.1 Taking all of the above into account, which includes the representations or objections submitted in response to its proposed penalty, the Authority has decided to impose a penalty of £1 each on Rocksavage Power Company Ltd, Coryton Energy Company Ltd and Spalding Energy Company Ltd on the basis that InterGen will also pay £11 million (less the £3 in penalties) in consumer redress to the New Gorbals Housing Association (£4.8 million) and the NEA (£6.2 million) at a date to be agreed with the Authority but which will not in any event be later than 30 April 2015. - 6.2 The Authority considers this penalty to be reasonable in all the circumstances of the case.
+In reaching this decision the Authority considered in particular the following: - a) InterGen's failure to achieve the CESP target was a very serious contravention of a major environmental programme; - b) the extent of the initial shortfall in delivery of carbon reduction measures by InterGen; - c) InterGen has made a significant financial gain from the breach; - d) InterGen mitigated some consumer harm associated with its breach, albeit to date there is still a shortfall against the original target; - (e) the level of consumer detriment is high and on-going; - (f InterGen has one aggravating factor: (see paragraphs 5.17 5.22); - (g) InterGen has a mitigating factor that applies (see paragraph 5.37) and several mitigating factors partially apply: (see paragraphs 5.26-5.31, 5.32-5.33 and 56.39-5.42); - (h) InterGen has agreed to settle this investigation; and - (i) InterGen has agreed to pay the consumer redress referred to in paragraphs 1.1 and 1.2.